British opposition leader Jeremy Corbyn backs December election | DW | 29.10.2019

 Corbyn's remarks were made hours before PM Boris Johnson was set to once again ask UK lawmakers to approve an early election.

-After Monday's setback, Johnson declared that he would give another try on Tuesday.
+After Monday's setback, Johnson declared that he would make yet another bid for an early election on Tuesday.

+The British leader has repeatedly demanded an election to end what he casts as a nightmare parliamentary paralysis that is sapping public trust by preventing any Brexit outcome at all.

 In an effort to blunt opposition to an early vote, the government said on Monday it would delay consideration of the EU withdrawal deal until after the election.